freemocap/skelly_synchronize/README.md

 # Install and Run

 Skelly_synchronize can be installed through pip by running `pip install skelly_synchronize` in your terminal.
 Once it has installed, it can be run with the command `python -m skelly_synchronize`.
+While running, the GUI window may appear frozen, but the terminal should show the progress.
+Large videos may take a significant amount of time.

 # Video Requirements